One War Fought By The US In The 1900s That Changed America's Global Role—What You Never Knew

 7. Prioritize political legitimacy

-8. put to use “strategic patience”
+8. use “strategic patience”

 9. Integrate information operations early